 3 steps to get company culture back on track

-A lot goes into setting things right when culture goes awry, but three important steps that should be taken are:
+A lot of time, effort, and work goes into setting things right when culture goes awry, but there’s three important steps that should be taken right away.
+Those steps are:

 - Strive for organizational clarity.